NeoMem: Hardware/Software Co-Design for CXL-Native Memory Tiering: Evaluation

-\textbf{Baselines.} We select five baseline \rev{methods} for comparative analysis. \rev{These baseline methods cover the memory access profiling techniques introduced in Section~\ref{sec:memory_profiling}}.
+\textbf{Baselines.} We select five baselines for comparative analysis, covering the memory access profiling techniques introduced in Section~\ref{sec:memory_profiling}.
 Specifically, to compare NeoMem with hint-fault monitoring methods, TPP~\cite{tpp} and AutoNUMA~\cite{corbet2012autonuma} are chosen.
-TPP enhances hint-fault monitoring by introducing hysteresis for page promotions and separating reclamation and allocation in the fast-tier node.
-AutoNUMA, part of Linux kernel v6.3, blends part of TPP's features and introduces an API for configuring a hotness threshold.
-In addition, to compare NeoMem with PTE-scan and PMU sampling methods, we integrate these profiling techniques into NeoMem, replacing its native memory profiling functions.
+TPP enhances hint-fault monitoring by introducing several new features.
+AutoNUMA, part of Linux kernel v6.3, blends part of TPP's features and introduces configurable hotness threshold.
+In addition, to compare with PTE-scan and PMU sampling methods, we integrate these profiling techniques into NeoMem, replacing its native memory profiling functions.
 We call these two systems {PTE-scan} and {PEBS} for short.
 Lastly, we include First-touch NUMA as a baseline, a widely-used memory allocation policy that assigns pages to the fast memory tier until it's full, without subsequent migration.